 By planting flowering food-crops in large patches, you encourage specialist pollinators such as bees to forage within these patches, cross pollinating the plants as they move efficiently from flower to flower.

-For a list Australian native flowers that attract native bees refer to our Native Bees article.
+For a list of Australian native flowers that attract native bees refer to our Native Bees article.

 It is recommended that you plant swathes or large patches of flowers